jrowlandsnz/twitter-cluster/README.md

 # twitter-cluster
 PHP Code to cluster Twitter followers into groups.
+Twitter users can be in more than one group.

 Load the users and who they follow into the database and then execute the php script.